openharmony/docs/en/device-dev/subsystems/subsys-testguide-test.md

 	```
 	In the command:
 	```
-	-t [TESTTYPE]: specifies the test case type, which can be UT, MST, ST, or PERF.
+	-t [TESTTYPE]: specifies the test type, which can be UT, MST, ST, or PERF.
 This parameter is mandatory.
-	-tp [TESTTYPE]: specifies a part, which can be used independently.
+	-tp [TESTPART]: specifies the part to test.
+This parameter can be used independently.
-	-tm [TESTTYPE]: specifies a module.
+	-tm [TESTMODULE]: specifies the module to test.
 This parameter must be specified together with -tp.
-	-ts [TESTTYPE]: specifies a test suite, which can be used independently.
+	-ts [TESTSUITE]: specifies the test suite.
+This parameter can be used independently.
-	-tc [TESTTYPE]: specifies a test case.
+	-tc [TESTCASE]: specifies the test case.
 This parameter must be specified together with -ts.
 	You can run -h to display help information.
 	```